nus-cs2103-AY2223S2/ip/docs/README.md

 Duke frees your mind by remembering things you need to do

 It is
+- A desktop based app
 - Chat-based
 - Has a user-friendly interface
 - easy to learn
 - ~~Fast~~ _SUPER FAST_ to use

 ## Steps to run
+1. Ensure you have `Java 11` installed in your device
-1. Download the JAR file from the latest release [here](https://github.com/anchengyang/ip/releases)
+2. Download the JAR file from the latest release [here](https://github.com/anchengyang/ip/releases)
-2. Open it
+3. Launch the app from the terminal using this command `java -jar duke.jar`
-3. Start adding your tasks
+4. Start adding your tasks using the commands [here](https://github.com/anchengyang/ip/tree/master/docs#usage)
-4. Let it manage your tasks for you 👍
+5. Let it manage your tasks for you 👍

 ## Features

+### Manages your tasks for you

+Add or delete tasks from the todo list using the index.

+### Filter tasks

+You can easily locate the task you want based on specific keywords or dates.

+### Update existing tasks

+Easily update the description or deadline of existing tasks without the hassle of deleting and creating new tasks.

+### Track completed and uncompleted tasks

+Mark or unmark tasks that you have completed.

 ## Usage